Manufacturers and wholesalers

 - temperature control of stored and displayed foods

-- hygiene of food handlers (eg. hand washing)
+- hygiene of food handlers (such as hand washing)

 - pest control